Dfredude/cpp-primer/README.md

 - Jose Lajoie
 - Barbara E. Moo

-> This repository will contain all the material worked on from this book.
+> This repository will contain all the material worked on throughout this book.
 ### Content
 | Title | Chapter |
 | ------------- | ------------- |